What is 4G?

 4G is a new standard for mobile internet data that promises download speeds five times faster than that of 3G.
 Currently only EE, a new network in the UK, has 4G, but rivals such as O2, Vodafone and Three are expected to launch 4G networks this summer.

-For more information on 4G, read our plain English guide to what is 4G?
+For more information on 4G, read our complete guide to 4G.

 Will I need a new phone?